 Instructions

-Choose ripe tomatoes.
-Since this salad has so few ingredients, quality matters.
-Look for roma tomatoes that give slightly when pressed and smell fragrant at the stem end.
+- Since this salad has so few ingredients, quality matters.
+Look for cherry or grape tomatoes that give slightly when pressed and smell fragrant at the stem end.
 Under ripe tomatoes will be bland so skip the recipe unless you have perfectly ripe and flavorful tomatoes.

 Customization Ideas